tpoisot/DataSharingPaper/DataSharing-MS.md

 involvement of the public in ecological data collection, it is not surprising that some funding agencies have implemented data availability policies.

 For example, *BBSRC* (UK) state that "[p]ublicly-funded research data are a public good, produced in the public interest", which "should be openly available to the maximum extent possible".
 They further add that "[t]he value of data often depends on timeliness[;] it is expected that timely release would generally be no later than the release through publication of the main findings".
 Similarly, *NERC* (UK) state that "[a]ll the environmental data held by the NERC Environmental Data Centres will normally be made openly available to any person or any organization who requests them.".
 Sanctions for not sharing data are also put in place, as "[t]hose funded by NERC who do not meet these requirements risk having award payments withheld or becoming ineligible for future funding from NERC".
 This perfectly mirrors one of the earliest drivers of the open access movement: science publications which are made possible through public investment must be made public.
 Publicly funded scientists, in most countries, are thus civil servants.
-Generating data is part of their job description, and there is no rational argument for which they should claim *property* of it.
+Generating data is part of their job description, and there is no rational argument for which they should claim *property* of it (in addition to the fact that under most jurisdictions, data are not properties and cannot be copyrighted, a point we expand upon in the section on licensing issues).
 Claiming *paternity* of the data, as we discuss below, is a more legitimate claim than property is, but nonetheless does not prevent sharing them.

 ## It improves reproducibility

 Using journals to publish scientific information should not only serve the purpose of disseminating data analysis; it should maximize the ability of other researchers to replicate, and thus both validate and expand, results.
 It is arguably a perversion of the *publish-or-perish* mentality, that we think only in terms of papers.
 Interestingly, although editors and referees are very careful about the way the *Materials & Methods* sections of a paper are worded, it is extremely rare to receive any comment by referees about the data availability.
 However, some journals, including those from the Nature Publishing Group [@NPG2013] are now implementing policies to evaluate the quality of the data availability plan.
-Baring the availability of data, there is no certainty that the results can be reproduced.
+Barring the availability of data, there is no certainty that the results can be reproduced.

 This can cause problems at all steps of the life of a paper.
 How can a paper describing a new method be adequately reviewed if data are not available?
 How can you be sure that you are correctly applying a method if you can't reproduce the results?
 Can increased pressure to release the full dataset will help identify the (admittedly rare) cases of data falsification?
-The movement of *reproducible research* [@Mesirov2010] advocates that a paper should be self-contained, *i.e.* be not only the text, but also the data, and the computer code to reproduce the figures.
+The movement of *reproducible research* [see *e.g.* @Mesirov2010 for a recent perspective] advocates that a paper should be self-contained, *i.e.* be not only the text, but also the data, and the computer code to reproduce the figures.
 Even without going to such lengths, releasing data and computer code alongside a paper should be viewed as an ethical decision.
 Barnes [@Barnes2010] made the point that even though researchers are not professional programmers, computer code is good enough to be shared.

 ## It will clarify authorship

-It is well accepted that the final of a scientific article reflects the diversity of backgrounds and scientific sensibilities of its authors [@McGee2011].
+It is well accepted that the final version of a scientific article reflects the diversity of backgrounds and scientific sensibilities of its authors [@McGee2011].
 Yet authorship, in the sense of deciding who gets to be listed as an author, and in which order, is still a key issue in several